zac7777/Entropy/Entropy/Sets/Armours/Chain-mails.md

 ---
 *It's a shame the common dagger stab will still poke through the rings even a little, not painful just uncomfortable*

+## Level 3
+#### Mail Trousers
+*Half, Manageable, Primitive, Rare*

+Weight: 10kg

+Piercing DT: -4
+Electric DT: -2
+Toxic DT: -1
+Cold DT: -2

+Dodge bonus: +4

+---
+*Jingle, jangle, jingle, you'll walk in and everyone will hear your arrival, and they'll see you got goods to protect*